-- (a) On any procurement for which a County agency or the County government secures competitive bids or proposals, including, but not limited to, competitive bids secured pursuant to Section 10A-112 or competitive proposals pursuant to Section 10A-113, the Purchasing Agent shall: - (1) Apply a bid or proposal preference of ten percent (10%) to any County-based business that submits an approved certification as set forth in Section 10A-161(a) and fifteen (15%) percent to any County-based small business that submits an approved certification as set forth in Section 10A-161(b). - (2) For bids or proposals that are not made entirely by County-based businesses, apply a bid or proposal preference at an increasing rate of one percent (1%) for every ten percent (10%) increment of certified County-based business participation.
-Bids or proposals with one hundred percent (100%) certified County-based business participation shall receive the maximum ten percent (10%) bid preference. - (3) For bids or proposals that are not made entirely by County-based small businesses, apply a bid or proposal preference at an increasing rate of one and a half percent
+(a) On any procurement for which a County agency or the County government secures competitive bids or proposals, including, but not limited to, competitive bids secured pursuant to Section 10A-112 or competitive proposals pursuant to Section 10A-113, the Purchasing Agent shall:

+(1) Apply a bid or proposal preference of ten percent (10%) to any County-based business that submits an approved certification as set forth in Section 10A-161(a) and fifteen (15%) percent to any County-based small business that submits an approved certification as set forth in Section 10A-161(b).

+(2) For bids or proposals that are not made entirely by County-based businesses, apply a bid or proposal preference at an increasing rate of one percent (1%) for every ten percent (10%) increment of certified County-based business participation.
+Bids or proposals with one hundred percent (100%) certified County-based business participation shall receive the maximum ten percent (10%) bid preference.

-- (1.5%) for every ten percent (10%) increment of certified County-based small business participation.
-Bids or proposals with one hundred percent (100%) certified County-based small business participation shall receive the maximum fifteen percent (15%) bid preference. - (4) Bids or proposals are entitled to receive the greater of the preference points or percentages allowed under either this Section or Section 10A-136, as applicable.
-The preferences allowed under this Section and Section 10A-136 shall not be applied cumulatively. - (b) The Purchasing Agent may determine not to apply a bid or proposal preference under this Section if the Purchasing Agent certifies that such a preference would result in the loss of federal or state funds, subject to the approval of the County Executive.
-The Purchasing Agent shall transmit a copy of any such determination to the County Council no later than thirty (30) calendar days following the date of the procurement award. - by a County agency or the County government to assist in the financing and sale of County government debt.
+(3) For bids or proposals that are not made entirely by County-based small businesses, apply a bid or proposal preference at an increasing rate of one and a half percent p 1 op (1.5%) for every ten percent (10%) increment of certified County-based small business participation.
+Bids or proposals with one hundred percent (100%) certified County-based small business participation shall receive the maximum fifteen percent (15%) bid preference.

+(4) Bids or proposals are entitled to receive the greater of the preference points or percentages allowed under either this Section or Section 10A-136, as applicable.
+The preferences allowed under this Section and Section 10A-136 shall not be applied cumulatively.

+(b) The Purchasing Agent may determine not to apply a bid or proposal preference under this Section if the Purchasing Agent certifies that such a preference would result in the loss of federal or state funds, subject to the approval of the County Executive.
+The Purchasing Agent shall transmit a copy of any such determination to the County Council no later than thirty (30) calendar days following the date of the procurement award.

+(c) The requirements of this Section shall apply to the procurement of vendors retained by a County agency or the County government to assist in the financing and sale of County government debt.
 The requirements of this Section shall also apply to the procurement of brokerage firms, investment banking firms, investment management firms, consultants, and other vendors retained to manage or invest funds controlled or administered by a County agency or the County government.
-The application of this Subsection is subject to the requirements and restrictions of federal and state law. - (d) A business may opt to not receive a County-based preference under this Section. - (e) For the purposes of this Division, the term "competitive bids or proposals" means any bids or proposals for procurement funded or administered by a County agency or the County government except for procurement awards made pursuant to Section 10A-114.
+The application of this Subsection is subject to the requirements and restrictions of federal and state law.

+(d) A business may opt to not receive a County-based preference under this Section. (e) For the purposes of this Division, the term "competitive bids or proposals" means any bids or proposals for procurement funded or administered by a County agency or the County government except for procurement awards made pursuant to Section 10A-114.